benbalter/benbalter.github.com/_posts/2016-07-28-product-philosophy.md

 ---
-title: Ten ways to make a great product
+title: Ten ways to make a product great, IMHO
 description: There are a handful of lessons I've learned over the years hacking on GitHub Pages that fundamentally inform my product philosophy
 ---